mrsn/zapix3/README.md

 ### Remote client and tests
 In order to run the rspec tests you need a running zabbix test server.

-These environment variables also need to be set:

-    ZABBIX_API_URL
-    ZABBIX_API_LOGIN
-    ZABBIX_API_PASSWORD

 ### TODOs
 Open source the docker-compose setup of the whole zabbix installation.